juji-io/datalevin/doc/query.md

 ### Merge scan

 For star-like attributes, we utilize an idea similar to pivot scan [2], which returns multiple attribute values with a single index scan using `:eav` index.
 This single scan takes an list of entity IDs, an ordered list of attributes needed, and corresponding predicates for each attribute, to produce a relation.
 This avoids performing joins within the same entity class to obtain the same relation.
 The bulk of query execution time is spent on this operation.

 The input list of entity IDs may come from a search on `:ave` index that returns an entity ID list, a set of linking references from a relation produced in the previous step, or the reverse references from the previous step, and so on.

 ### Query graph simplification

-Since star-like attributes are already handled by merge scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [3] [7], this significantly reduces the size of optimizer search space.
+Since star-like attributes are already handled by merge scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [3] [7] [9], this significantly reduces the size of optimizer search space.

 ### Left-deep join tree

 Our planner generates left-deep join trees, which may not be optimal [8], but work well for our simplified query graph, since stars are already turned into meta nodes and mostly chains remain.
 This also reduces the cost of cost estimation, which dominates the cost of planning.
-The impact of the loss of search space is relatively small, compared with the impact of cardinality estimation inaccuracy.
+The impact of the loss of search space is relatively small, compared with the impact of inaccuracy in cardinality estimation.
+[5]

 ### Direct counting for cardinality estimation (new)

 As mentioned, the main advantage of our system is having more accurate cardinality estimation.
-Instead of relying on estimations based on statistics such as histograms, we count elements directly, because counts in our list based triple storage are cheap to obtain.
+Instead of relying on statistics based estimations using histograms, we count elements directly, because counts in our list based triple storage are cheap to obtain.
 Since the planner is only interested in smallest count within one entity class, the counting is capped by the current minimum, so the time spent in counting is minimized.
 Compared with statistics based estimation, counting is simple, accurate and always up to date.
 For those cases that cannot be counted, we use magic numbers.
 In the future, we will add sampling based estimations.

 ### Join methods